 Sometimes opposites do attract, and you may find a B that really floats your boat.
 In that case, it's important to communicate openly about preferences for pace and perfectionism.
 There's nothing to say it couldn't work, but it would help if you were both able to articulate your respective needs for scheduling or spontaneity, and vigorous activity or relaxation, and both make compromises.
 This is true for friendships or romantic relationships.
 What is it that makes you think you drive people crazy?
 Have people you trust told you specific behaviors that may be turning people off?
 Talking with someone who supports you and knows you well may help you think about ways you could adjust certain behaviors to make it easier to get along with others.
 Even if you like being a go-getter, it might feel good to you too if you practiced relaxing, giving up some control, or being more spontaneous.
 Think if it as a challenge!
 (Just what Type A's like…) If you think you might be depressed, or want an outside perspective on how you interact with others, a counselor or support group could help.

 Aside from finding people who connect with your personality and interests, there are other things you could do to help build a satisfying romantic relationship.
-Check out the Go Ask Alice!
-Relationship Stuff questions.
-A great one is Finding a partner.
+Check out the Q&As in the Go Ask Alice!
+Relationships archives; a great one is Finding a partner.
 Also, check out the related questions.
 Consider the positive aspects of your personality type, and seek out people who share and appreciate them.Alice!